WangJiaJun515/2022Spring_Finals/README.md

 ## How to run:
 Using jupyter notebook
-1. Pollution and Air Quality Analysis.ipynb # hypothesis 1, 2, 3
+1. Pollution Analysis Part A.ipynb          # hypothesis 1, 2, 3
 2. population.ipynb                         # hypothesis 4, 5
 3. crime_pollution_corr.ipynb               # hypothesis 6